 Following are your rights with respect to your protected health information.
 You may exercise any of these rights by contacting our Member Services Department as described at the end of this Notice.

 You have the right to inspect and/or copy your protected health information.
-This means you may inspect and/or obtain a copy of protected health information about you that is contained in a designated record set for as long as we maintain the protected health information.
-Applicable copying fees apply.
+This means you may inspect and/or obtain a paper or electronic copy of protected health information about you that is contained in a designated record set for as long as we maintain the protected health information.
+Applicable copying fees apply for costs associated with labor and supplies for reproducing paper copies and creating electronic copies of your protected health information.
 A “designated record set” contains medical and billing records and any other records that FHCP uses for making treatment and benefit administration decisions about you.

 Under federal law, however, you may not inspect or copy the following records; psychotherapy notes; information compiled in reasonable anticipation of, or use in, a civil, criminal, or administrative action or proceeding, and protected health information that is subject to law that prohibits access to protected health information.
 Depending on the circumstances, a decision to deny access may be reviewable.
 In some circumstances, you may have a right to have this decision reviewed.